 As a personal development junkie, I love finding new books to add to my shelves.
-I definitely have a problem collecting new books before I read the ones I already have (and I KNOW I’m not the only one who does this, right?).
+I definitely have a problem collecting new books before I read the ones I already have (and I’m not the only one who does this, right?).

 That being said, I’ve read a fair amount of self-help books over the past few years.
-I love learning mindset tricks, success habits, and anything that will help me become a better version of myself.
+I enjoy learning mindset tricks, success habits, and anything that will help me become a better version of myself.

 Since I often get asked for book recommendations, I decided to put together a round-up of some of my favorite self-help books.
 I’m not the best at giving book reviews, but I will share a little about these books and why I love them so much.